Designing a Downstairs Toilet

-Having a downstairs bathroom is a fantastic feature to have within your home, but can often remain neglected or an afterthought when it comes to interior design.
-Despite often being the smallest room in your home, your downstairs bathroom can be one of the most used rooms, especially for guests that pay a visit.
+Having a downstairs toilet is a fantastic feature to have within your home, but can often remain neglected or an afterthought when it comes to interior design.
+Despite often being the smallest room in your home, your downstairs toilet can be one of the most used rooms, especially for guests that pay a visit.

-Therefore, to help you design a lavish lavatory, read our tips for creating a dazzling downstairs bathroom.
+Therefore, to help you design a lavish lavatory, read our tips for creating a dazzling downstairs toilet.

 Create a theme